Skip to main content

 • 9th, 10th, 11th, 12th Grade – ½ Practical Art credit per semester

 PAT Work is intended and provided for teen parents within the Carthage R-9 School District.
-The course will train students to be better parents while building better relations between teen parents and their babies.
-The course will involve meeting with a parent educator at scheduled times, attending seminar meetings with the CHS teen support group, taking online parenting classes, and keeping a journal that will be assigned and graded by the FACS instructor.
+The course will support students to be better parents while building better relations between teen parents and their babies.
+The course will involve meeting with a parent educator at scheduled times, attending seminar meetings with the CHS teen support group, and keeping a journal that will be assigned and graded by the FACS instructor.
 This course may be repeated.